cy33hc/ps5-ezremote-client/README.md

 2. Must load websrv playload.
 You won't tbe able to start ezRemote Client without this.
 3. Install PS-ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)

+## Updating the app
+1. Download the latest version from Releases and extract the **ezremote_client.zip** in to the **/data/homebrew** folder on the PS5 replacing everything.
+This will not overwrite any of your configs.

 ## Know Issues
 - Occasionally the app would crash if you cancelled the pkg install.
 This could leave some temporary files created in the "/data/homebrew/ezremote-client/tmp" folder.
 It is safe to delete them.